almzayyen/MIPS_Disassembler/README.md

 # MIPS_Disassembler
-Simple MIPS Disassembler in Python3.7
+Simple MIPS Disassembler in Python3.7 Implementing the instructions on the MIPS Green sheet
+Usage: python myDisassembler <filename>.obj
+Output: File with the same name <filename>.s